SarahWeiii/CoACD/README.md

 ```

 ### How to use `coacd` in Python scripts
-You can find the example file by the follwing command:
+You can find the example file by the following command:
 ```
 which coacd
 # Output the example path
 ```

-## Compile from souce
+## Compile from source

 ### (1) Clone the code